Iryoda/nestjs-template/README.md

 ```

-With the container up you can run the prisma command to migrate your database
+With the container up you can run the prisma command to migrate your database:

 ```shell
 yarn prisma migrate dev